-To reach a conclusion think only about the information given in the statement.
-There is no need to use, assume anything else or add any further or extra information from outside but the established facts cannot be denied like the Sun always rises in the East, a day consists of 24 h, etc.
+To conclude think only about the information given in the statement.
+There is no need to use, assume anything else or add any further or extra information from outside but the facts cannot be denied like the Sun always rises in the East, a day consists of 24 h, etc.

 - If the statement is formed with two or more sentences, then there should be no mutual contradiction in a sentence.

-- Statements and conclusions should not go against established facts and prevailing notions of truth.
+- Statements and conclusions should not go against facts and prevailing notions of truth.